girlscript/winter-of-contributing/C_CPP/Pointer and its types/Introduction to Pointers/Introduction_to_Pointers.md

 Note : Memory addresses here are taken as base 10 integer numbers(like 1004, 1007) for simple understanding only.

-## How to Declare and Initialise Pointers
+## How to Declare and Initialise a Pointer
 1. Pointers are declared with a data type of variable so that its address can be stored.
 It is declared with * (Dereference Operator or Indirection Operator).
 Syntax for declaration of pointer - `data_type *pointer_variable_name;`